SV-zhu-yan/super-resolution-project/README.md

 We mainly replaced all fully-connected layers by global average pooling and convolution layers, re-designed the training scheme, and adjusted the extent of low-resolution.

 ### Dataset
-The dataset is a large and publicly accessible brain structural MRI database called Human Connectome Project (HCP): https://www.humanconnectomeproject.org.
+> The dataset is a large and publicly accessible brain structural MRI database called Human Connectome Project (HCP): https://www.humanconnectomeproject.org.
 The data contains 3D
-T1-weighted images from a total of 1,113 subjects that were acquired via a Siemens 3T platform using 32-channel head coils on multiple centers.
+> T1-weighted images from a total of 1,113 subjects that were acquired via a Siemens 3T platform using 32-channel head coils on multiple centers.
 The images come in high spatial resolution as 0.7 mm isotropic in a matrix size of 256x320x320.
 You need to register and log in the website: https://db.humanconnectome.org.
 You can either download full dataset from that website or request access to their Amazon S3.

+Will use private dataset instead.

 ### Prerequisites
-The coding is based on PyTorch 0.4.0 with CUDA 9.1 and CUDNN 7.5.
+> The coding is based on PyTorch 0.4.0 with CUDA 9.1 and CUDNN 7.5.
 The project is implemented originally on Google Cloud Platform (GCP).

+Will update to Pytorch 1.0 with CUDA 11.8 and CUDNN 8.6.
 Basically, you need these tools:

 `pip install numpy matplotlib scipy nibabel pandas skimage`